penguinland/bridge_practice/README.md

 - A `Situation` contains a `dealer` program to generate a deal, plus everything else needed to make a `SituationInstance`.
 - `Situations` take in a random number generator and give back a `Situation`.
-  It might be a collection of multiple `Situation`s, or a single `Situation` that can be parameterized (e.g., you can randomly set the vulnerability and dealer, while the rest is unchanged).
+  It might be a collection of multiple `Situation`s to randomly choose from, or a single `Situation` that can be parameterized (e.g., you can randomly set the vulnerability and dealer, while the rest is unchanged).
 It is often a collection of collections of parameterizable `Situation`s.
 - A `Topic` is a named `Situations`.
 When you use this system as a whole, you select which `Topic`s you want to practice.
 - `Commentary` is a string-like data type that can render certain things (e.g.,